-4 Lessons Learned for HCI Education
+4 Lessons Learned for Human-Computer Interaction Education

-HCI is distinct from other fields such as computer and information science and software engineering, despite the fact that it emerged from such fields.
+HCI is rather distinct from other fields such as computer science and information science as well as software engineering, despite the fact that it emerged traditionally from such fields.
 This is partly due to the fact that users with their goals and tasks, needs and requirements, tools and contexts will always remain in the centre of the focus of HCI, but not necessarily the focus of other related disciplines.
 Because of the growth, diversification, and uniqueness new HCI study programmes only partly fit into old structures and are therefore in many institutions separate from existing programmes.
 Shneiderman writes [27, p.
 71]:

-Universities ... sprout successful new units such as the Human-Computer Interaction Institute at Carnegie Mellon University or the Media Lab at the Massachusetts Institute of Technology.
+universities ... sprout successful new units such as the Human-Computer Interaction Institute at Carnegie Mellon University or the Media Lab at the Massachusetts Institute of Technology.
 Interdisciplinary groups, such as those at Stanford University or the University of Maryland, bring together faculty and students from multiple departments.

-Those universities that early on embarked on teaching HCI in traditional face-to-face classroom courses are now also the ones that early produced material that can be taught in online courses with remote students.
-In recent years, Massive Open Online Courses (MOOCs) have become popular, also in HCI [6].
+Those universities that early on embarked on teaching HCI in traditional face-toface classroom courses are now also the ones that early produced material that can be taught in online courses with remote students.
+In recent years, Massive Open Online Courses (MOOCs) have become popular in many academic fields, and also in HCI.
+For instance, Stanford has a strong commitment to MOOCs in general [6].

 Despite the changes of technological and human factors as well as theories and models, it is important for HCI education to not only run after the most recent trends, but also stay focused and also teach practical skills.
 HCI thinking emerges through a balance of theoretical knowledge and practical experience.
 Shneiderman points out [27, p.
 112]: 'memorable educational experiences ... enrich students with increased knowledge and skills, provide them with a satisfying sense of accomplishment.'.